josephmontes/VAA/README.md

- - The next table shows that 4-Seam Fastballs thrown at -4.5 degrees or higher have been consistently increasing year by year
+ - The next table shows that 4-Seam Fastballs thrown at -4.5° or higher have been consistently increasing year by year

 ![Screenshot 2023-08-30 000338](https://github.com/josephmontes/VAA/assets/125607783/15dab2d1-5baf-40c5-9976-233d71bfbaa6)